 Having said all that, I still haven’t given up trying to define myself, even though I’m also trying not to limit myself to those definitions, so here are some more specific things about me up to this point:

 (Enneagram type: 4w5, and I do relate to those descriptions.
-MB type: INFJ/P. I also feel like mentioning the following things, though you shouldn't make assumptions about what they mean or meant to me; you can ask instead if they interest you: Right Use of Will, non-violent communication, holotropic breathwork, A.J.
+MB type: INFP.
+I also feel like mentioning the following things, though you shouldn't make assumptions about what they mean or meant to me; you can ask instead if they interest you: Right Use of Will, non-violent communication, holotropic breathwork, 5 Rhythms and related types of dance/movement, A.J.
 Miller.)

 My ex-husband recently told me I am emotionally eccentric and should embrace that.
 I'm going with it.

 I meander through most spheres of life at a very leisurely pace, often lost in contemplation or a quest for perfection.
 I tend to focus best on one thing at a time.

 I prefer interacting with others one-on-one and sometimes, for limited amounts of time, in small, intimate groups.

 I process information slowly and feel that I am better at expressing myself in writing (a slow and laborious process that I love) than verbally.